vrettasm/MetalHawk/README.md

 The original work is described in detail at:

-Gianmattia Sguelia, Michail D. Vrettas, Marco Chino, Angela Lombardi and Alfonso De Simone (2022).
+Gianmattia Sguelia, Michail D. Vrettas, Marco Chino, Alfonso De Simone and Angela Lombardi (2023).
-_"TBD"_.
-Submitted for publication.
+_"MetalHawk: Enhanced Classification of Metal Coordination Geometries by Artificial Neural Networks"_.
+Submitted for publication at Journal of Chemical Theory and Computation.

 ## Documentation